MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-theming.md

 The theming components solution contains assets that are relevant to makers as well as designers.

 >[!IMPORTANT]
->The Power Apps Theming System solution does not have a dependency on other components of the CoE Starter Kit.
+>The theming components solution does not have a dependency on other components of the CoE Starter Kit.
 It can be used independently.

 Please check out the [prerequisites](setup.md#prerequisites) for using the solution.

-- If you are not already using the CoE Starter Kit, we recommend [creating a new environment](https://docs.microsoft.com/power-platform/admin/create-environment) for the CoE solutions.
+- If you are not already using the CoE Starter Kit, we recommend [creating a new environment](https://docs.microsoft.com/power-platform/admin/create-environment) for CoE solutions.
 - If you are already using other CoE Starter Kit components, please use the environment created as part of setting up the [Core Components](setup-core-components.md) for this solution.

 ## Prerequisites

 1. The Power Apps Theming System solution contains PCF (Power Apps component framework) elements.
-Publishing of canvas apps with code components has to be enabled on the environment.
+Publishing of canvas apps with code components has to be enabled for the environment.

     1. Go to the [Power Platform Admin Center](https://aka.ms/ppac).
-    1. Go to your CoE environment.
+    1. Go to your CoE environment, or the environment where you plan to import the solution.
     1. Select **Settings**.

         ![Power Platform Admin Center - Environment Overview](media/theming-1.png "Power Platform Admin Center - Environment Overview")